 For complaints relating to tourism services or products, contact your service provider directly.

-Australia has two missions in Spain: an Embassy in Madrid and a Consulate in Barcelona.
+The Australian government has two offices in Spain: an Embassy in Madrid and a Consulate in Barcelona.
 The Embassy provides the full range of consular services described in the

-Consular Services Charter.
-The Consulate, headed by an Honorary Consul, provides limited consular assistance (not including the issuing of passports) to Australians in Barcelona.
+Consular services charter.
+The Consulate, headed by an Honorary Consul, provides limited consular assistance to Australians in Barcelona.